 Because of many things, Waterloo is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Waterloo really has some of the features that families look for when choosing a good community to raise children.
 Is Waterloo perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Waterloo in 2010 was $32,125, which is upper middle income relative to Illinois, and wealthy relative to the rest of the US.
-This equates to an annual income of $128,500 for a family of four.
+The per capita income in Waterloo in 2018 was $34,289, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $137,156 for a family of four.
+However, Waterloo contains both very wealthy and poor people as well.

 The people who call Waterloo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waterloo residents report their race to be White, followed by Asian.
-Important ancestries of people in Waterloo include Irish, English, French , and Italian.
+Important ancestries of people in Waterloo include German, Irish, English, French, and Italian.

 The most common language spoken in Waterloo is English.
-Other important languages spoken here include German and Italian.
+Other important languages spoken here include Italian and Polish.